 Tea is a work of art and needs a master hand to bring out its noblest qualities.
 We have good and bad tea, as we have good and bad paintings – generally the latter.
 There is no single recipe for making the perfect tea, as there are no rules for producing a Titian or a Sesson.
 Each preparation of the leaves has its individuality, its special affinity with water and heat, its hereditary memories to recall, its own method of telling a story.

 This is, indeed, correct!
 Most people when they make tea, particularly herbal tea, will just boil some water and hurl the teabag, or leaves, in.
-This is disastrous as the searing heat finishes off many of the nutrients – what you should do is let the water cool for a few minutes, then add the herbal tea to a teapot.
+This is disastrous as the searing heat finishes off many of the nutrients – let the water cool for a few minutes, then add the herbal tea to a teapot.
 If it’s mint, for instance, add the lid back on to trap in the healthy oils.
 Incidentally, for herbal tea, do not add milk.
 We knew someone who did this once… it’s just wrong.

 Tea is simple to make, but many don’t understand the intricate nature of it, a state of affairs which irritated Okakura, too: